Erika Lancaster- Artist + Online Art Teacher

 Secondly, I used regular Gesso I had at hand in order to resurface my canvas.
 There is a lot of debate whether or not it is ¨safe¨ to use oil paint on a canvas prepped with gesso.

 A lot of folks believe that it should not be done because it is just a recipe for cracking, peeling and an overall less durable painting.
-Other artists believe that a good quality Gesso can serve as base for practically any type of paint or medium.
+Other artists believe that good quality gesso can serve as base for practically any type of paint or medium.

 I think it is up to you to figure out if this will work for your specific type of artwork or not, and the only way of finding this out is through first-hand experimentation.
 Perhaps your just experimenting and learning like me, and aren't really looking to create a masterpiece that will be passed on from generation to generation.